Benjamin144/Habitual-Living/README.md

 ### Rudimentary Ongoing Testing in Development

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* The Website was tested on Google Chrome, Internet Explorer, Opera and Firefox.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iphone6 iPhone7, iPhone 8 iPhoneX, iPad, iPad Pro and Pixel 2XL
+* The website was viewed on a variety of devices such as Desktop, Laptop, iphone6 iPhone7, iPhone 8 iPhoneX, iPad, iPad Pro and Pixel 2XL
--   A large amount of testing was done to ensure that all pages were linking correctly.
+* A large amount of testing was done to ensure that all pages were linking correctly on both desktop and mobile devices.

-Issues-and-Resolutions-to-issues-found-during-testing
+* Any bugs related to any reverse path not hosted by external servers would have to be addressed in ongoing developement of this project.

 ### Known Bugs

--  Running Heroku login from my developer environment will only work with <heroku login -i> command
+*  Running Heroku login from my developer environment will only work with <heroku login -i> command.
--  Then run command <heroku config:set DISABLE_COLLECTSTATIC=1 --app habitual-living>
+*  Then run command <heroku config:set DISABLE_COLLECTSTATIC=1 --app habitual-living>, (The latest build is now automatically configured from Heroku)
--  Unresolved bug with toast after signing in new user did not notify successful sign in or sign out.
+*  Unresolved bug with toast after signing in new user did not notify successful sign in or sign out.

 ## Unresolved Issues

-- When leaving the shopping bag area and navigating to the home page to register or use the items from the dropdown menu.
+* When leaving the shopping bag area and navigating to the home page to register or use the items from the dropdown menu.
 I noticed that the links were not clickable until I refreshed or click on the brand logo.
--  verifing email from local host is broken
--  edit | delete in added view is broken

 ## Resolved Issues